honyango/Analog-World-Clock/README.md

 + script.js file is used to run analog clocks

 + time.js file is used to display digital time of that city

++ script.min.js, time.min.js and style.min.css are minified version of files.
+Minifier helps to make website smaller and faster to load by minifying the JS and CSS code.